-Scanning is a strategic foresight activity that is one task of intelligence.
-In the best scanning systems, as in the Singapore defense community’s Risk Assessment and Horizon Scanning (RAHS) program, the organization’s entire stakeholder network monitors and learns from environmental information, and can flag and forward items of potential significance to those leaders best able to assess them.
+Scanning is a well-known strategic foresight practice that is one of the early tasks of Intelligence.
+In world-class scanning systems, as in the Singapore defense community’s Risk Assessment and Horizon Scanning (RAHS) program, the organization’s entire stakeholder network monitors and learns from environmental information, and can flag and forward items of potential significance to analysts best able to assess them, and leaders best able to use the assessments.
 RAHS is much more than just a scanning system however.
 It has become a foresight and futures survey platform for the entire country, as this excellent Foreign Affairs article, “The Social Laboratory” (2014) acknowledges.
-Top-down scanning systems, exclusive just to Top Management, M&P, or Security departments are always less effective than those that maximize employee input and cognitive diversity.
+Top-down scanning systems, exclusive just to Top Management, Metrics & Planning, or Security & Risk Management departments are always less effective than those that maximize inputs from the entire firm, and thus also cognitive diversity and experience diversity.
 Getting trained as an intelligence analyst can be great preparation for many other forms of foresight work.

 Knowledge Management is also one of the lesser-known specialties of the modern firm.
 It is a close cousin to intelligence.
 If you don’t have good knowledge management processes and platforms that capture and improve both your external competitive and technical intelligence work, and your internal collective intelligence production, your organization will operate without a memory, destined to repeat past mistakes.
 You’re also much more vulnerable to the loss of key individuals in your firm.
 A good KM platform will be integrated with other foresight specialties including strategy creation, learning and development (onboarding and training), and auditing, including exit interviews when any employee leaves the firm.